 5.4.
 How will the school adapt the curriculum and learning environment to match my child's needs?

-We do what is necessary to enable children to develop, learn, participate and achieve the best possible outcomes across our broad and balanced curriculum, whether that is through reasonable adjustments for a child with a disability or special educational provision for a child with SEN.
+We do what is necessary to enable children to develop, learn, participate and achieve the best possible outcomes across our broad and balanced curriculum,

 We make the following adaptions to ensure all children's needs are met: